Makurazaki Station

+Lines

+The station is the southern terminus of the Ibusuki Makurazaki Line and is located 87.8 km from the opposing terminus of the line at Kagoshima-Chūō.

 Layout

+This is an unstaffed station with one side platform.
+The station building was built with donations from citizens, and features a statue of Yamasachihiko inside and a statue of a katsuobushi seller outside.

 History

 The station opened on March 10, 1931, when private Nansatsu Railway (now Kagoshima Kotsu) extended the Makurazaki Line from Kaseda to Makurazaki.
 The old station building was owned by the same company until its demolishment in 2006.
 The station began to serve two lines when the Ibusuki Makurazaki Line of Japanese National Railways (JNR) was extended from Nishi-Ei to Makurazaki on October 31, 1963.
 The JNR paid access charges to Nansatsu Railway for the use of the station, and the station was not counted as an official JNR station until the subsequent closure of the Makurazaki Line.

 The operation of the Makurazaki Line was suspended on June 21, 1983, due to a flood.
 The line was abandoned and officially closed on March 18, 1984.
 Only the Ibusuki Makurazaki Line has served the station since then.

 In 2006, the land on which the station stood was sold to Taiyo, a local supermarket chain.
 As a result, on May 1, 2006, the station was moved approximately 100 meters towards Kagoshima.
 The new station on opening had no station building, but one was subsequently constructed from local donation funding.
 Unveiled on April 28, 2013, the new building received the Good Design Award in the same year.
-The station has a single platform.